One Killed When Small Plane Crashes Next to 210 Freeway in Sylmar

 The small plane went down near westbound lanes of the 210 Freeway in Sylmar.

-The LAFD said one person was killed in the crash.
-Firefighters are attempting to determine whether there are other casualties.
+The LAFD said one person in the plane was killed in the crash.
+The body was found inside the wreckage, firefighters said.

+Firefighters searched the wooded area and determined there were no other casualties.

 Details about why the plane went down were not immediately available.
 The location is near Whiteman Airport in the northeastern San Fernando Valley.